Salmon Poppers. Come on Over!

 In food processor or blender, combine the avocado, yogurt, garlic, lime juice, water, cilantro, chipotle powder, salt and pepper.

 Blend until smooth.

-Instead of using panko, I substituted for a fun topping that is gluten-free and works great as a binder.
+I substituted panko for a fun topping, called, Nuts Over Fish.
+It's gluten-free and works great as a binder.

-An egg is not necessary in most cases if you have a filler like panko.
+An egg is not necessary in most cases if you have a filler like panko or Nuts Over Fish.

-You can cook your poppers to a moist texture rather than fried on top of the stove by covering with a lid on the pan.
+You can cook your poppers to a moist texture by covering with a lid.